RajkumariV/Capstone/README.md

 		- CDW_SAPP_CUSTOMER

 ## Database Connection- I have used different methods in different section to connect to database
+A cnx (short for connection) is a lower-level object that represents a connection to a database.
+It is typically used for executing SQL statements DIRECTLY and managing transactions.
+(Query was done in database through python so cnx worked)

 An engine is a higher-level object that provides a simplified interface for connecting to a database.
 It is typically used for executing SQL statements and managing transactions.

-A cnx (short for connection) is a lower-level object that represents a connection to a database.
-It is typically used for executing SQL statements DIRECTLY and managing transactions.
+(engine is needed to get full table in dataframe )

 ### 2. Application Front-End